Skyhawkbotics/firstdocs/source/docs/programming/git.md

 - Making it easier and safer for multiple people to work on a codebase
 - Recording a history as the code evolves, which can potentially be used as evidence for awards
 - Making experimenting safer, as new ideas can be tried in a different branch without breaking the main code

+## Getting Started with Git for FTC

+Now that you've opted to use git for your code, let's get you and your programmers ready to contribute and make new code!

+!!! info "Written for FTC"

+    These instructions for setting up git are designed specifically for use in the FIRST Tech Challenge.

+### Setting Up GitHub

+1. Instruct your programmers to create a GitHub account if they haven't already.
+2. Create a GitHub organization.
+3. Invite the rest of your programmers to the organization.
+4. Create your repositories for your code.

+### Install Git

+Have your programmers follow these instructions to set up git on their system if they haven't already:

+1. [Download](https://git-scm.com/downloads) and install git for your operating system.

+    !!! tip "Download Git Even If Your IDE Has It"

+        Even if your IDE (such as Android Studio and Visual Studio Code) has git support built-in, it's still a good idea to have a dedicated install of git, as many IDEs don't support the full feature set of git.

+    !!! tip "Try a GUI"

+        Use a GUI if you aren't familiar with the command line interface, as the CLI can be more intimidating to use at first.
+You can find a list of GUIs [here](https://git-scm.com/downloads/guis).
+If you don't know which one to pick, start with [GitHub Desktop](https://desktop.github.com/download/).